AnselmoGPP/Learn_Computer_Science/topics/security/cybersecurity.md

 - **Security architecture and engineering**:: Optimizes data security by ensuring effective tools, systems, and processes are in place to protect assets and data.
 - **Communication and network security**: Manage and secure physical networks and wireless communications.
 - **Identity and access management**: Focused on access and authorization (identification, authentication, authorization, accountability) to keep data secure, by ensuring users follow established policies to control and manage assets (physical and logical).
-- **Security assessment and testing**: Conducting security control testing, collecting and analyzing data, and conducting security audits to monitor for risks, threats, and vulnerabilities.
+- **Security assessment and testing**: Conducting security control testing, collecting and analysing data, and conducting security audits to monitor for risks, threats, and vulnerabilities.
 - **Security operations**: Conducting investigations and implementing preventive measures.
 - **Software development security**: Uses secure coding practices (recommended guidelines for creating secure applications and services).
 Each phase of the software development lifecycle must undergo security reviews, so security can be fully integrated into the software.